 It’s how Johnson, also debt-free because of the full-tuition scholarship, can save for her Doctor of Medical Physics degree and her dream of establishing a community clinic.
 “The Baltimore Talent Scholars program keeps great nursing talent in the community,” she says.

-Topics: Alumni, Friends of Johns Hopkins Medicine, School of Nursing, Strengthen Communities, Support Scholars
+Topics: Alumni, Friends of Johns Hopkins Medicine, School of Nursing, Strengthening Partnerships, Support Scholars